DidierSpaier/EFI3M/README.md

 EFI3M has been tested on Slint, Slackware, Salix, Debian, Ubuntu, Fedora, openSUSE and Arch.

-It should run in any Linux system including grub version at least 2.02 with x86_64.efi modules and efibotmgr
+It should run in any Linux system including grub version at least 2.02 with x86_64.efi modules and efibootmgr

 For questions or issues, send en email to the author: didier~at~slint~dot~fr.